brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![DevOps_cloud](static/devops_cloud.png){.stretch}

 ::: notes
-- Yes and no
+- Well, yes and no
-- Knowit, Finn and Schibsted had all the right tools
+- Knowit, Finn and Schibsted all had good tools that automated the Delivery process
-- And these tools automated Delivery
 - The difference is is how these tools are connected
-- But to understand this, we need to look at what they are doing
+- To understand this, we need to look at what these tools are are doing
 :::

 ---